peutetre/mask/README.md

-# Mask.js a dead simple mask for the browser
+# Mask.js a dead simple mask

+a simple mask for the modern browser.

 ## Install